rackerlabs/rackspace-how-to/content/cloud-servers/rescue-mode.md

 <img src="{% asset_path cloud-servers/rescue-mode/fdisk.png %}" alt="" />

-Review the different disk names that appear.
+Several disks appear in the output.
 A disk entry looks like similar to the following example:

     Disk /dev/sdb1: 2147 MB

+The portion after `Disk` that looks like a file path is the device.

+In the disk entry example above, the device is `/dev/sda1`.

+The device can be different depending on the distribution image that was used to build your server.

-This example shows the device and the size of the disk.
-The screenshot has the following blocks:
+The example output in the screenshot shows the device and the size of the disk.
+It contains the following blocks:

 1.  **First block (about 2GB)**: The rescue mode file system.
 2.  **Second block (10.2GB)**: The server's file system.
 The size of this block depends on the size of your server.
 3.  **Third block**: The swap space.

-After you identify the block for your server's file system, review the portion after *Disk* that looks like a file path.
-In the example above, the device is:
+Identify the block for your server's file system and find the device name.

-    /dev/sda1

-The device can be different depending on the distribution image that was used to build your server.
-Now that you know your file system's device you can assign it a directory and mount it for access.
+After you know your file system's device, you can assign it a directory and mount it for access.

 Run the following command, replacing **/dev/diskdevice** with your file system
 device: